CraftierWolf/EEE4022S_Project/README.md

 For the code necessary path changes need to be made depending where the file or folder are stored.
 Folders for data storage will likely need to be created.

-The following code has been uploaded into specific folders.
+The following code has been uploaded into specific branches.
 1. The Matlab code used to process RSSI data and write it to an excel spread sheet -kFMCapture.m, fiveFMCapture.m and DABCapture.m are the main scripts to run to process and write the RSSI data
 2. The Matlab code used for the data analysis.